November 14, 2023 0 Comments What to see

 Cupid and Psyche

-But I assure you that it is a fairly negligible detail and you will realise this as soon as you stand in front of the sculptural group.
+But I assure you that it is a fairly negligible detail.
+And you will realise this as soon as you stand in front of the sculptural group.

 Observing the details of the two figures entwining, the folds of Psyche’s dress, her hair, Cupid’s wings, the almost amber colour of their skin, you will find it hard to believe that you are looking at a piece of marble…